Desperate Literature Short Fiction Prize 2023

 All Shortlisted Writers:

-– Publication with one of our partner journals: Helter Skelter, The London Magazine, Open Pen, Prototype, Gorse, Hotel, Kill Your Darlings, Minor Literature[s]
+– Publication with one of our partner journals: Helter Skelter, The London Magazine, Prototype, gorse, Tenement, Kill Your Darlings, Minor Literature[s].

-– Participation in Desperate Literature Prize Salons (Salons, no less) at Desperate Literature, Madrid; Burley Fisher, London; Typewronger Books, Edinburgh;†
+– Participation in Desperate Literature Prize events at Desperate Literature, Madrid and Burley Fisher, London.†

 †Events depend upon availability at host establishment, please read